alekseydevel/coding_challenges/PHP/file_read_write/README.md

 #### Code description:

-Command is the main logical unit which has several dependencies and operates with imports and exports only based on Contract.
+Command is the main logical unit which has several dependencies and operates with imports and exports only based on "Contract" (interface).
 Dependencies for simplicity are initialized in Entrypoint (./app.php) and injected without using any Service Locator or smth.
 This was done on purpose - main thing is the Contract for command and not how the concrete implementation classes are being created.

 The main "src" folder is structured in the following way:

-- `Command` - Command itself as a Logical starting point or operator
+- `Command` - Command itself as a Logical starting point or Operator
 - `Transport` - layer of data import/export handling

   Each (import, export) folder has an interface which Command relies upon.
-  To show the example of usage of such approach, several Export implementations had been created.
+  To illustrate the example of such approach, several "Export" implementations had been created.
-  Also you can easily change the Export instance in `app.php` on local one to see the resulf of command in case if connection to Google Spreadsheet fails for some reason
+  Additionally, run local export command `app:migrate:local` to see the result of script in case if connection to Google Spreadsheet fails

 - `Transport/Exception` - custom exceptions folder
 - `Transport/Validator` - validation layer.
-Created 2 import source validators: that file exists and reachable
+Created 2 import source validator strategies: that file exists and reachable
-- `Domain` (decided not to include to avoid toooo many abstractions that are not covered in requirements) Main Object that we import and then export -> catalog of coffee items with prices, names, etc.
+- `Domain` (decided not to include to avoid toooo many abstractions that are not covered in requirements)
+    Main Object that we import and then export -> catalog of coffee items with prices, names, etc.
     So, in case of more complicated operations (not just transmit from one source into another), makes sense to extend `Domain` with `CoffeeItem`, `CoffeeItemCollection` objects, etc

 #### Things to consider/mention

 1. XMLReader has efficient memory usage and not reading whole XML into memory
 2. Google SpreadSheet API has limitations (100 req/s)
+3. XML validation + exceptions needed (in case of empty XML it's a warning at the moment)
 2. XML element key sanitizer. (see `./var/input/sample.xml`) At the moment it's `camelCase + snake_case + PascalCase`
-    Probably making it single formatted would be more consistent
+    Probably making it single formatted before export would be more consistent